 Schedule face-to-face meetings

 No good manager relies only on written communication for such a sensitive interaction.
-You should speak to your employee in person to inform them about the fact that you will be putting them on a PIP and then send them initial written documentation.
+You should speak to your employee in person to inform them about the fact that you will be putting them on a performance improvement plans and then send them initial written documentation.
 After they receive the documentation, it is imperative that you schedule a face-to-face meeting in which you can have a two-way conversation about the issue.
 Following your conversation, you can confirm what you agreed on in a document that you both sign.

 Ask employees what they need